Japan, Australia upgrade security pact against China threat

 In the context of that agreement, Albanese told reporters: “This landmark declaration sends a strong signal to the region of our strategic alignment.”

+The declaration covers military interoperability, intelligence, cybersecurity, operations in space, law enforcement, logistics and protecting telecommunications.

+The declaration also refers to cooperation in “resisting economic coercion and disinformation” — threats that China is widely accused of.

-Kishida said the new framework of cooperation in operations, intelligence, information and logistical support had been developed under an “increasingly harsh strategic environment.”
+Kishida said the new framework of cooperation had been developed under an “increasingly harsh strategic environment.”

 “This renewed declaration … will chart the direction of our security and defense cooperation in the next 10 years,” Kishida said through an interpreter.